gift-surg/PySiTK/README.md

 In addition, you will need to install `itk` for Python.
 In case you want to make use of the [Volumetric MRI Reconstruction from Motion Corrupted 2D Slices](https://cmiclab.cs.ucl.ac.uk/mebner/VolumetricReconstruction) tool or any of its dependencies, please install the ITK version as described there.
 Otherwise, simply run
 * `pip install itk`

+In order to run the provided unit tests, please execute
+* `python test/runTests.py`

 ## License
 This framework is licensed under the [MIT license ![MIT](https://raw.githubusercontent.com/legacy-icons/license-icons/master/dist/32x32/mit.png)](http://opensource.org/licenses/MIT)